-Free -- Children five (5) and under
+Free - Children five (5) and under

-Free - Military personnel in uniform or with I.D.
+Free - Military with I.D. or in uniform

-- 4.6 During the 2018 tournament, the following passes will be honored at all games where admission is charged. - a.
-CIAC complimentary boys lacrosse tournament pass (head boys varsity lacrosse coaches only -- written requests ONLY with a self-addressed envelope) - b.
-Principal (or designee) and Athletic Director of the competing schools - c.
-Gold Pass (retirees and lifetime CIAC) - d.
-Press Card - e.
-CAAD Membership Card - f.
-CIAC Lacrosse Officials Association Membership Card (Lacrosse Officials ONLY) - g.
-No other complimentary admissions will be permitted
+- 4.6 During the 2018 tournament, the following passes will be honored at all games where admission is charged: - CIAC head varsity girls lacrosse coaches pass (must send written request) - Principal or designee and athletic director of competing schools - Press Card - CAAD Membership Card - CIAC Officials Association membership card Lacrosse officials ONLY - No other complimentary admissions will be permitted

-5.0 FORFEITS / DISQUALIFICATIONS
+5.0 FORFEITS / DISQUALIFICATIONS PER CIAC HANDBOOK

-5.1 Member schools will be required to submit regular season schedules the same as for all sports controlled by CIAC in which member schools participate.
+5.1 Member schools will be required to submit regular season schedules via the Online Eligibility Center.
 Determination of forfeitures will be based on this schedule.

-A forfeit game shall count as a victory for the team declared the winner and a loss for the team declared a loser in determining tournament qualifications and ratings.
-For tournament qualifications only the following reasons for a forfeit shall be accepted.
+A forfeit game shall count as a victory for the team declared the winner and as a loss for the team declared a lower in determining tournament qualification and rating.
+For tournament qualification, only the following reasons for a forfeit shall be accepted.

-- 5.2 A team shall forfeit a game or games if through a violation it is required to do so under the CIAC Rules of Eligibility. - 5.3 A team shall forfeit a game if the game official declares the game a forfeit as a result of a national Federation High School rule violation, or a team refuses to play after being instructed to do so by the Game Officials. - 5.4 Forfeitures will be honored by each CIAC sports committee when there is mutual agreement between the principals of the two schools involved in the game not played.
-Each principal must submit on the official CIAC Cancelled Game-Forfeiture Form his/her decision relative to the status of the game and it must be received in the CIAC office within 72 hours following the time of the scheduled contest.
-On the eve of a tournament when there is not sufficient time for normal administrative procedures (72 hours) if a question of team forfeiture arises the Executive Director or his designee, in consultation with the Chairman of the sports committee affected and the principals of the two schools will make an appropriate ad hoc decision in consideration of the best interests of the tournament as a whole.

-- All games listed on the original schedule and submitted to the CIAC which are not played and have not been forfeited in accordance with this policy, will be considered by each sport committee as No Contest and shall not count for tournament qualification and ratings unless it affects the minimum number of games required to qualify for tournament participation.
+- 5.2 A team shall forfeit a game or games if through a violation it is required to do so under the CIAC rules of eligibility. - A team shall forfeit a game if the game official declares the game a forfeit as a result of a U.S. lacrosse rule violation, or a team refuses to play after being instructed to do so by the game official. - 5.4 Forfeitures will be honored by each CIAC sports committee when there is mutual agreement between the principals of the two schools involved in the game not played.
+Each principal must submit on the official CIAC Canceled Game Forfeiture Form his/her decision relative to the status of the game and it must be received in the CIAC office within 72 hours following the time of the scheduled contest.
+On the eve of a tournament when there is not sufficient time for normal administrative procedures (72 hours) if a question of team forfeiture arises the Executive Director or his designee, in consultation with the Chair of the sports committee affected and the principal of the two schools will make an appropriate ad hoc decision in consideration of the best interests of the tournament as a whole. - 5.5 All games listed on the original schedule and submitted to the CIAC which are not played and have not been forfeited in accordance with this policy will be considered by each sport committee as No Contest and shall not count for tournament qualification and rating unless it affects the minimum number of games required to qualify for tournament participation.
 In this instance the sport committee shall review the evidence submitted by the teams involved and may grant an exception from the minimum game number requirement.
-The minimum winning percentage as determined by the individual sports committee must be met under all circumstances. - 5.6 CIAC ejection and disqualification rules for players and coaches shall be in effect for all games.
+The minimum winning percentage as determined by the individual sports committee must be met under all circumstances.